SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

       }
    -> println("There are \(naturalCount) \(countedThings).")
    <- There are millions and millions of stars in the Milky Way.

 ..
-FIXME: remove the initializer for naturalCount once we can declare unitialized variables in the REPL.

-..
 TODO: Add a description for this example.